marionettejs/backbone.marionette/readme.md

     },

     doSomething: function(){
-      // the applicaiton has an event aggregator on instantiation
+      // the application has an event aggregator on instantiation
       // call out to the event aggregator to raise an event MyApp.vent.trigger("something:happened");
     }